Passion, expertise, experience.

 Anna Trip, BA, BEd.
-Collaborator
+Public Education & Writing

-A graduate St. Thomas University with a degree in Political Science, Anna Trip is currently in her twelfth year as a Humanities teacher with the Calgary Board of Education.
-She brings social justice lens to her practice by having her students investigate current issues that affect Calgary.
-She has supported her students to host homelessness awareness and Indigenous cultural celebration conferences, in volunteering at various local grassroots charities, and in their investigation of possible answers to the question, “How do we end homelessness in Calgary?”.
+A graduate of St. Thomas University with a degree in Political Science, Anna Trip is currently in her twelfth year as a Humanities teacher with the Calgary Board of Education.
+She brings a social justice lens to her practice by having her students investigate current issues that affect Calgary.
+She has supported her students in hosting homelessness awareness and Indigenous cultural celebration conferences, in volunteering at various local grassroots charities, and in their investigation of possible answers to the question, “How do we end homelessness in Calgary?”.
 Anna is a strong advocate for inquiry-based learning as a means of developing critical-thinking skills, which are essential to develop in future generations of leaders.

 Janelle Woo, BComm.
-Collaborator
+Business Analysis, Coaching